rackspace/php-opencloud/docs/userguide/Autoloading.md

 OpenCloud uses [Symfony 2's universal autoloader](https://github.com/symfony/symfony/blob/master/src/Symfony/Component/ClassLoader/UniversalClassLoader.php) to manager automatic class instantiation.

 When your application references `php-opencloud.php`, we take care of registering the OpenCloud library classes for you.
-If you take a look at the file, you can see that it registers the root namespace for OpenCloud; thereby allowing all subsequent instantations to happen automatically:
+If you take a look at the file, you can see that it registers the root namespace for OpenCloud; thereby allowing all subsequent file includes to happen automatically:

 ```php
 $classLoader = new ClassLoader;